-&lt;sup>15 Depending on the nature, size and complexity of the insurer and risks it faces, RST could be performed through quantitative modelling, qualitative analysis, or hybrid approach.
-RST could start with the outcome of a business failure or the financial condition falling below a predefined level, and then analyzing different scenarios under which such failure or financial condition may occur.
+16 Depending on the nature, size and complexity of the insurer and risks it faces, RST could be performed through quantitative modelling, qualitative analysis, or hybrid approach.
+RST could start with the outcome of a business failure or the financial condition falling below a predefined level, and then analysing different scenarios under which such failure or financial condition may occur.

-- (b) present the results of risk identification and risk quantification activities, as well as evaluating the level and trend of material risks; - (c) perform the activities sufficiently frequently and in a timely way to ensure that management can take swift actions to address areas of concern; - (d) compare the results against the risk appetite statement and risk limits structure, highlighting material areas of actual or potential, current or future breaches; - (e) raise awareness of matters that have or are likely to have a materially adverse effect on the solvency, reserve, liquidity or financial condition of the insurer; - (f) conduct the activities in a clear and concise manner yet comprehensive enough to facilitate informed decision-making; and - (g) include the results above into the ORSA Report (see section 9 for detailed requirements). - 6.3.3 Risk monitoring and reporting should cover relevant material risks and the depth and scope of the reporting should be consistent with the nature, scale, and complexity of the authorized insurer's operations, risk profile and risk appetite. - 6.3.4 To ensure the data integrity of the risk reports, an authorized insurer should maintain processes to validate, test, aggregate and reconcile data and regularly assess the degree to which data is error free. - 6.3.5 The Board and senior management should periodically review that the information, in terms of both amount and quality, and the extent to which it remains relevant and appropriate to risk governance, risk management process and risk appetite, and to the decision-making processes.
+- (e) raise awareness of matters that have or are likely to have a materially adverse effect on the solvency, reserve, liquidity or financial condition of the insurer; - (f) conduct the activities in a clear and concise manner yet comprehensive enough to facilitate informed decision-making; and - (g) include the results above into the ORSA Report (see section 9 for detailed requirements). - 6.3.3 Risk monitoring and reporting should cover relevant material risks and the depth and scope of the reporting should be consistent with the nature, scale, and complexity of the authorized insurer's operations, risk profile and risk appetite. - 6.3.4 To ensure the data integrity of the risk reports, an authorized insurer should maintain processes to validate, test, aggregate and reconcile data and regularly assess the degree to which data is error free. - 6.3.5 The Board or senior management should periodically review that the information, in terms of both amount and quality, and the extent to which it remains relevant and appropriate to risk governance, risk management process and risk appetite, and to the decision-making processes.
 An authorized insurer is expected to take effective and timely remedial actions to address deficiencies in risk reporting practices.